Edge Paddling is run by it's membership with a Committee elected annually.

 Paddling Discipline: BC 2 Star

-Is responsible for keeping accurate books, recording all collections & disbursement of funds that enable production off a full financial report whenever requested.
+Is responsible for keeping accurate books, recording all collections & disbursement of funds that enable production of a full financial report.

 Paddling Discipline: BC Level 1 coach, BC 2 Star